Jessica

 As far as Belmont.

-The exchange is the play's most carefully constructed piece of romantic poetry, and Hazlitt — for all his disapproval of Jessica's character — called the scene "a collection of classical elegancies."
-The catalogue of lovers is exact: Troilus on the walls of Troy, Thisbe at Pyramus's lion, Dido on the shore of Carthage, Medea with her enchanted herbs — every one of them a figure of love that ends in catastrophe.
-Lorenzo's placement of Jessica in this catalogue is the play's most carefully ambiguous piece of writing about her.
-He is, on the surface, paying her a compliment by including her in the great classical lineage of romantic heroines.
-He is also, by the same act, naming what she has done — "Did Jessica steal from the wealthy Jew" — and identifying her love as "unthrift."
-The exchange continues with Jessica returning the comparison ("In such a night / Did young Lorenzo swear he loved her well, / Stealing her soul with many vows of faith / And ne'er a true one"), and the lovers' mutual teasing is the play's most direct acknowledgement that their love has been, from the beginning, a piece of partial deception on both sides.
-The lyric register holds.
-The scene is genuinely beautiful, and the beauty does not erase what the lyrics are also saying.
-Jessica has stolen from her father; Lorenzo has stolen Jessica; both have ended up at Belmont; both are operating within the comic resolution that the play's structural mechanism has, by 5.1, secured.
-The moonlight covers the moral arithmetic without resolving it.
+The exchange is the play's most carefully built piece of romantic poetry, and the catalogue of lovers is exact: Troilus on the walls of Troy, Thisbe at Pyramus's lion, Dido on the shore of Carthage, Medea with her enchanted herbs – every one of them a figure of love that ends in catastrophe.
+Lorenzo's placement of Jessica in that line-up is the play's most carefully ambiguous writing about her.
+On the surface he flatters her by setting her among the great romantic heroines; in the same breath he names what she has done – "Did Jessica steal from the wealthy Jew" – and calls her love "unthrift."
+Jessica returns the comparison, teasing him in turn about the vows of love he swore her and how few of them were true, and the mutual teasing is the play's most direct acknowledgement that their love has, from the start, involved a little deception on both sides.
+The lyric register holds: the scene is genuinely beautiful, and the beauty does not cancel what the lyrics are also saying.
+Jessica has stolen from her father; Lorenzo has stolen Jessica; both have ended up at Belmont; and the moonlight covers the moral arithmetic without resolving it.

 "We should like Jessica better if she had not deceived and robbed her father."